-Merkel's Successor: German election candidates face off in crunch TV debate | DW | 12.09.2021
+Merkel's successor: German election candidates face off in crunch TV debate | DW | 12.09.2021

 Laschet was quick to score the points he was eager to make against Scholz, first demanding to know once again whether he would countenance a coalition with the socialist Left Party.
 Scholz refused to be drawn, as he did when challenged by moderator Maybrit Illner on why he had not yet presented a potential government team or a shadow cabinet for after the election.

-But Laschet himself was soon under pressure over his own party colleagues, specifically and now CDU candidate in eastern Germany Hans-Georg Maassen.Maassen, a former domestic intelligence chief, has frequently drawn criticism over nationalist remarks that many believe belong closer to a far-right party than a center-right.
+But Laschet himself was soon under pressure over his own party colleagues, specifically CDU candidate in eastern Germany Hans-Georg Maassen.Maassen, a former domestic intelligence chief, has frequently drawn criticism over nationalist remarks that many believe belong more to a far-right party than a center-right one.

 Laschet refused to say whether or not he would vote for Maassen if he lived in his constituency.
-"There are a lot of differences between me and Mr. Maassen will have to stick to the course that I set as party leader," he said.
+"There are a lot of differences between me and Mr. Maassen, and he will have to stick to the course that I set as party leader," he said.

-Scholz, meanwhile, was forced on the defensive when asked about recent raids by state prosecutors on the Finance Ministry, part of a probe into the government's FIU anti-money laundering department, which is an agency of Scholz's Finance Ministry.
+Scholz, meanwhile, was forced on the defensive when asked about recent raids by state prosecutors on the Finance Ministry, part of a probe into the government's FIU anti-money laundering department, an agency of Finance Ministry.

 "If my finance minister had worked like you, we would have had a serious problem," Laschet, currently state premier of North Rhine-Westphalia, told Scholz.

-Scholz, clearly prepared for the attack, angrily accused Laschet of painting a misleading picture and played down the investigation as it was centered on the possibly illegal activities of a single employee in Cologne.
+Scholz, prepared for the attack, angrily accused Laschet of painting a misleading picture and played down the investigation, because it was centered on the possibly illegal activities of a single employee in Cologne.
 He went on to point out that he had expanded financial oversight at the ministry since his tenure began in 2018.

-For her part, Baerbock used the opportunity to attack both the parties currently in government for failing to tackle the billions that the state loses every year through tax evasion and money laundering.
+For her part, Baerbock used the opportunity to attack both the parties currently in government for failing to do enough about the billions that the state loses every year through tax evasion and money laundering.
 "Now we're clearly seeing that there's a huge problem," she said.

 Baerbock was at her strongest when challenging the men on either side of her about their parties' record on the climate crisis.
 "We are missing our climate targets, with dramatic consequences, and you have both made clear that you didn't orientate yourselves around the solutions, but simply pushed the blame on each other about who was hindering what," she said.